WalletHub, Financial Company

 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Texas, 16-year-old drivers pay an average of $7,378, 25-year-old drivers pay an average of $1,973, and people over 65 pay an average of $1,589.
+In Texas, 16-year-old drivers pay an average of $3,930 per year, 25-year-old drivers pay an average of $997 per year, and people over 65 pay an average of $797 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Texas, the most expensive locations for insurance are Houston, McAllen, and Mission.
+In Texas, the most expensive locations for insurance are Houston, Edinburg, Pasadena.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In Texas, drivers with no credit pay 91% more on their premiums than drivers with excellent credit.
+In Texas, drivers with no credit pay 70% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 20% in Texas, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in Texas